Through Disa Gorge

 On the other side of the mountain, reclusively set in its southern valley, is Disa Gorge.
 Hiking up it is less vertically challenging.
 It's also more shaded.
 The whole place feels softer.
 But don't mistake it for a mere stroll.

 Surrounded by steep and ancient rocky banks of ferns, mosses and flowers as well as trees, you reach deep into the mountain.
 In the late summer one can find walls dripping with red disas.
 Follow trails through Afromontane forest sometimes close up at canopy height, with the river bubbling below.
 This is the oldest intact forest on the mountain.
 Entry to hikers is tightly restricted by the authorities.

 There are short detours to check out the historic Woodhead tunnel that once sluiced the mountain's liquid bounty through to the city.
 This is now done via the Twelve Apostles Tunnel a little further upstream.

-A day-only activity could start from Constantia Nek, and head over to the upper cable station.
+A day hike could start from Constantia Nek, head on up to Woodhead Dam, and up over to the upper cable station.

-Alternatively, one could head back down to where you started via the jeep track; or branch off to any of the western or eastern trails.
+Alternatively, head back down via the jeep track to your start-point.
+Or branch off to any of the western or eastern flanks' trails.